 Sahil was previously a Policy and Outreach Consultant to the Executive Secretary at the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) whilst also holding a Graduate Fellowship at the Nuclear Nonproliferation Education and Research Center (NEREC) at the Korea Advanced Institute of Science and Technology (KAIST).
 He holds an MPhil in International Relations and Politics as the Bender Scholar to the University of Cambridge in 2017.

-Whilst pursuing his BA in International Affairs from the George Washington University, Sahil began his work on revitalizing nuclear non-proliferation and disarmament agendas as a researcher for 19th U.S. Secretary of Defense William J. Perry.
-Since then, he has contributed to bilateral work between the US and Russia as the Director of Research of the Stanford US-Russia Forum (SURF), as well as multilateral work through various initiatives through the Nuclear Security Project (NSP) at the Nuclear Threat Initiative (NTI), and the CTBTO Youth Group (CYG) of which he is a founding member and current chair of the coordination team.
+Whilst pursuing his BA in International Affairs from the George Washington University, Sahil began his work in the field as a researcher for 19th U.S. Secretary of Defense William J. Perry, helping found the William J. Perry Project.
+Since then, he has contributed to bilateral work between the US and Russia as the Director of Research of the Stanford US-Russia Forum (SURF), as well as multilateral work through various initiatives including IST’s predecessor – Technology for Global Security (T4GS) – when it was first launched, the Nuclear Security Project (NSP) at the Nuclear Threat Initiative (NTI), and the CTBTO Youth Group (CYG), of which he is a founder.